Fhelipx/atc/README.md

 # atc
 Any Temperature Converter

-I made this project because I was boring, this program converts from any temperature scale to any temperature scale.
+I made this project because I was bored, this program converts a temperature from any scale to any temperature.

 Temperatures Avaliable: Celsius, Fahrenheit, Kelvin